 |"Absol is a Pokémon that can close the distance in an instant and deal massive amounts of damage."|

 Absol is the best starter Speedster due to how easy this particular Pokemon is to pick up and learn compared to the other Speedsters on the roster.
-Its high mobility and burst damage make it an excellent Pokemon for scrappy fights and situations.
+Its high mobility and ability to deal insane damage with its critical hits make it an excellent Pokemon for scrappy fights and situations.

-Damage?
+Offense?
 Check.
 Durability?
 Check.
-All-Rounder Pokemon can dish damage and take damage.
+All-Rounder Pokemon can both deal and take damage all day long.
 They are the jack-of-all-trades of the team, ones who can adapt to different roles when the need arises.
-What they lack in specialty they make up for with versatility and unpredictability.
+What they lack in a core playstyle, they make up for with versatility and unpredictability.

 |"Lucario is a well-balanced Pokémon that combines speed and attack power."|